Object Stores

 If DataFusion Server has the following entry defined in the configuration file or environment variables, it treats

 access to server.com via http(s) as WebDAV.
-This includes adding methods like PROPFIND
+This includes adding methods like PROPFIND and adding basic

 authentication.